When someone asks you what you do for fun, do you have any interesting hobbies to talk about?

 Find an good organization that interests you or that you are passionate about and set up a time where you can help them with their mission on a regular basis.

 Some places that people enjoy volunteering include animal shelters, soup kitchens, and children’s hospitals.
 You can even volunteer as part of your vacation plans or adventure travel.

-Learning how to play guitar is interesting hobby for so many people.
+Learning how to play guitar is an interesting hobby for so many people.
 Playing guitar will benefit you and the people you spend your time with.